 The Sheffield Botanical Gardens, 19 acres of free gardens in the middle of the city, contain some of the earliest curvilinear glass pavillions ever built.
 These Grade II* glasshouses were restored for the Millennium and reopened by the Prince of Wales in 2003.

-York's Museum Gardens hold the ruins of a 900 year old Benedictine abbey, a Roman fortress, a medieval hospital and more.
+York's Museum Gardens holds the ruins of a 900-year-old Benedictine abbey, a Roman fortress, a medieval hospital and more.

 When you arrive at an English city or large town, make a point of checking out the main parks.
 You may be surprised at the treasures to be found.

 London's Southbank Centre regularly hosts free concerts, lunchtime music, dance performances, and all kinds of arts-oriented fun on the Riverbank and throughout the site.
 Wherever you go in the UK, it's not difficult to find free lunchtime concerts and performances.
 Here are a few more:

 - Martin Harris Centre for Music and Drama, University of Manchester

 - Leeds International Concert Season includes free Monday lunchtime concerts at the Town Hall and Wednesday lunchtime chamber music at Leeds College of Music.
 Just enter "lunchtime" in the website's search box to find them.

 The National Trust and English Heritage provide cycle route directions to almost all the sites they manage.
 For many, the only charge levied is for car parking - cycle in for free.